Endre Rozsda: Years of proscription (1949–1956)

 Following the establishment of the communist regime, nonfigurative and surrealist art was blacklisted.
 The European School was forced to end its activities.

 This is how Rozsda remembers this period of his life: "With the establishment of the communist regime, events accelerated at a breakneck speed.
 In 1948 we simply had to disband the group.
 Our last meeting was held in the Japan Café.
 The next day we placed the following ad in the papers: A European was murdered in Japan.
 That was the end".

 While abstract and surrealist artists could continue to work in secret and follow their calling, they could not exhibit their work.
 Endre Rozsda was forced to work on book illustrations.
 Denied the opportunity to paint freely, he took refuge in drawing.
 In sketchbooks he carried around, he celebrated the ordinary people of Hungary in the 1950s: intellectuals, peasants, and party people – iconic figures of the era.
 These elegant and sensitive drawings conjure the world of concert halls, bathhouses, courtrooms, farm cooperatives and hospitals, while they also express revulsion against the oppressive regime.
 The latter is illustrated by the faceless judge or the mocking tone of a self-portrait partly concealing a picture of Stalin.

 All through this time he never stopped making surrealistic drawings, the only opportunity to satisfy his urgent need to reinterpret reality (Surrealist tale, 1955).
 However, he found it increasingly difficult to accept the restrictions put on his artistic freedom.
 One month before the outbreak of the Revolution, on September 13, 1956 he signed a joint petition with five other artists: "There are a few of us in Hungary who had never given up our conviction that the art of the 20th century has a significant cultural mission.
 We have continued to work under the harshest conditions. (...)
 We define the modern artist as someone working in the spirit the 20th century, creating significant work in its style.
 Accordingly, we demand that the Federation change its policy regarding our work. (...)
 We demand the right to show our work at proper venues.
 We demand the right to express our views at all forums ending a situation where Hungary is artificially isolated from the development of art".

-Subsequently, the signatories mounted an exhibition of their work at the Balassi Museum in Esztergom entitled Hetek (Seven).
+Subsequently, the signatories mounted an exhibition of their work at the Balassa Museum in Esztergom entitled Hetek (Weeks).
 The authorities (state censors) immediately closed the exhibition.
 Soon after, the revolution broke out.